 April 15 of the year following the year in which the shortfall occurred. - b.
 The compliance fee will be calculated as follows: - i.
-First, by calculating the average per unit transient lodging tax paid by the Resort the prior calendar year by dividing the total amount paid by the resort in transient lodging taxes for the prior calendar year by the sum of the number of overnight units managed by the resort for which the resort paid transient lodging taxes that same year and the number of resort timeshare units; - ii.
+First, by calculating the average per unit transient lodging tax paid by the Resort the prior calendar year by dividing the total amount paid by the resort in transient lodging taxes for the prior calendar year by the number of overnight units for which the resort paid transient lodging taxes that same year; - ii.
 Second, by multiplying that average per unit transient lodging tax amount by the number of additional overnight lodging units that would have been necessary to comply with the 2.5:1 ratio for the applicable calendar year. - c.
 If the Resort were to apply to create more residential lots, the Resort may not apply the compliance fee to meet the 2.5:1 ratio of individually-owned residential units to overnight lodging units per DCC 18.113.060(D)(2) and will have to demonstrate compliance per the new reporting methods or construct more overnight lodging units in order to comply with the 2.5:1 ratio.